NWChemEx-Project/DeveloperTools/dox/GitProcedure.md

 While it's essential to keep the master branch of your repo clean, it's also good practice to keep it synchronized with that of the repo you cloned (we'll get to why in a moment).
-Synchronization of the the master branch is akin to the first half of the pull procedure above.
-First (assuming you're on your development branch and not the master branch) change to your master branch:
+Synchronization of the the master branch is akin to the first half of the procedure we just outlined.
+First (assuming you're on your development branch and not the master branch) change to your master
+branch:

 ~~~.git
 git checkout master
 ~~~

-and pull the original repo's master branch via:
+then pull the original repo's master branch via:

 ~~~.git
 git pull origin master